mwwhited-forks/dotnet-libs/docs/Libraries/Eliassen.WebApi.md

 ## Class: WebApi.Controllers.CommunicationsController
 Controller for handling communication-related operations, such as sending emails and messages to a queue.
+Initializes a new instance of the class.
 ### Methods

 #### Constructor
 Initializes a new instance of the class.
+Controller for handling communication-related operations, such as sending emails and messages to a queue.

 ##### Parameters
 * *email:* The email communication sender.